 This course helps students develop creative writing skills.
-The course teaches the underlying tips, techniques, and secrets for successful creative writing in any genre the students choose.
+The course teaches and provides practice in the application of the underlying tips, techniques, and strategies for successful creative writing in any genre the students choose.

 ENG2813, TECHNICAL WRITING, 3 hours.

 Students will review the basic elements of written communication that are involved in technical writing tasks.
 Those skills will be applied in developing documents that could be used in the workplace.
 Students will work alone and in groups.
 By the end of the course, students are expected to improve their reading, writing, listening, and thinking skills, particularly as these skills apply to the work environment.